jdeppe-pivotal/go-redis-benchmark/README.md

 * Able to specify multiple hosts in order for client connections to be round-robined

 ### Usage
     Usage of ./rbm:
-      -c int
+       -bulk
+             sadd and srem will be given multiple members to add/remove based on -y option -c int
              number of clients to use (default 50) -churn
              delete entries immediately after creation by sadd benchmark -disable-flush
              disable flush after each benchmark runs
        -h string
              comma-separated host:port list (default "localhost:6379")
        -help
              help
        -i int
              iterations of the test to run - divided among clients (default 100000) -ignore-errors
              ignore errors from Redis calls
        -t string
              benchmark to run: sadd, smembers, srem, del, pubsub, setOperations (default "sadd") -x int
              variant 1 - test dependent.
                sadd: the range of sets to use
                srem: the range of sets to use
                smembers: the range of sets to use
                del: the range of sets to use
                pubsub: the number of subscribers and -c should be used for publishers (default 1) -y int
              variant 2 - test dependent.
                sadd: the range of random member names to add
                srem: the number of elements to add to each set
                smembers: the number of elements to add to each set
                del: the number of entries to create in a set before deleting it (default 1)

 ### Commands supported

 #### `sadd` benchmark test